hohler/scg-bico/README.md

 ## 5. Deploy test server ##

-After you completed Step 4, you may "Run as" the project and choose your newly created Tomcat server.
-With this way, you don't have to generate a .war file and deploy manually.
+After you completed Step 4, you may "Run as" the project, choose "Run on Server" and use your newly created Tomcat server.
+This way, you don't have to generate a .war file and deploy manually.

 After deploying, navigate to [http://localhost:8080/scg-bico/](http://localhost:8080/scg-bico/)